Asynchronous Mapping with asyncio and Python Coroutines

 There are some loopholes that are handled here:

 1. An optional callback argument can be added to invoke after each execution of the coroutine.
-This is helpful to track progress of the amap operation.
+This is helpful for tracking the progress of the amap operation.
 For example, by using a tqdm progress bar (example below).

 2. The results are collected in a PriorityQueue that sorts by the index of appearing in the input list.
 This is to ensure that the output will be returned in the same order as the input.